MatthewFrisby/426/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

-## NodeJS and NPM

-Must download and install NodeJS and NPM

-## Download Angular

-Run `npm install -g @angular/cli`

-## Before running

-Navigate to the this projects folder in and run `npm i` to install all the modules and dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.